How does mirrorless cameras foxus

 One of the key features of mirrorless cameras is their ability to provide advanced focus tools, such as focus peaking and focus assist, which greatly improve the accuracy and speed of achieving sharp focus.

-See also Best budget nikon mirrorless camera
+See also Best adn low rpice mirrorless camera in sony

 Focus Peaking